nanosoft-net/nano-os/README.md

 * demo_blink_rr : 4 with the same priority using round robin scheduling to make the leds blink
 * demo_blink_timer : 2 tasks using timer and waitable timer to make the led blink
 * demo_blink_cpp : same as demo_blink_timer but using the CPP API
-* demo_mpu_cm : 2 tasks which makes led blink with MPU enabled
+* demo_mpu_cortex_m : 2 tasks which makes led blink with MPU enabled